ianhomer/audioarchivist/README.md

 Collection of Utilities to Ease Management of Audio Assets

-# Install locally
+# TL;DR;

 install

-    pip3 install -e ameta
+    pip3 install -e src

-and run in a directory with audio files
+report on audio meta data

     ameta

+and convert to release format

+    aconvert

+# Creating reference files for testings

+To create a variety of formats for testing use

+    atest